WojtekKamilowski/CI_PP5_HSBS/README.md

 - Image for US blog post <a href="https://www.pexels.com/photo/the-statue-of-liberty-69205/">Pexels</a>
 - Image for Roman blog post <a href="https://www.pexels.com/photo/administration-ancient-arches-architecture-356966/">Pexels</a>
 - Image for China blog post <a href="https://www.pexels.com/photo/gazebo-near-trees-during-day-3018977/">Pexels</a>
+- Image for Ramzes II book <a href="https://www.pexels.com/photo/gold-tutankhamun-statue-33571/">Pexels</a>

 [Back to Table Of Contents](#table-of-contents)